krishjoyful/Hello_World/README.md

 Focus only on what you want and where you want to go.
 How do I reach there.
 I have to be there by Dec 1st 2024.

+I have to find a way to reach all my goals and I have to reach all my goals by Dec1st 2024.
+I love my life and I love my family and I forgive her.